ifm/documentation/GeneralDoc/docker.md

     },
 ```

 To add a new key, the VPU configuration needs to be changed.
-This can be done with several ways, like saving the json in a file and add the keys afterwards.
-Another way could be the usage of the `jq` command.
+This can be done with several ways, for instance saving the json in a file and add the keys afterwards.
+Another way is by using the `jq` command.

 ```console
 ifm3d dump | jq --arg id "$(< ~/.ssh/id_o3r.pub)" '.device.network.authorized_keys=$id' | ifm3d config
 ```

-- `ifm3d dump` - This command receives first the actual configuration from the VPU.
+- `ifm3d dump` - This command first receives the actual configuration from the VPU.
-- `jq --arg id "$(< ~/.ssh/id_o3r.pub)"` - This loads the public key into the variable `id` and provides ot to the `jq` command
+- `jq --arg id "$(< ~/.ssh/id_o3r.pub)"` - This loads the public key into the variable `id` and provides it to the `jq` command
-- `'.device.network.authorized_keys=$id'` - Here the json value from `authorized_keys` is changed/loaded with the public key by the variable `id`
+- `'.device.network.authorized_keys=$id'` - Here the json value from `authorized_keys` is changed for the public key within the variable `id`
-- `ifm3d config` - The changed json is now used to change the configuration of the VPU via `ifm3d config`
+- `ifm3d config` - The new json is now used to change the configuration of the VPU via `ifm3d config`

 ### 3. Connect to the VPU, using the passphrase